pytroll/satpy/doc/source/performance_test.rst

   save it as geotiff.
 - A monitor thread using ``psutil`` records the CPU and memory usage synchronously.
 The sample rate is around 0.5 seconds.
 Any errors during the test will also be recorded.
-- Each round will have one single condition tested.
+- Each round has one single condition tested.
 The result is stored in a csv file.
 After that, the machine will take a 1-min rest to let the CPU cool down.
-- After all the tests finished, it collects all the result csv files, visualizing and summarizing theme into the HTML report.
+- After all the tests finished, it collects all the result csv files, summarizing and visualizing them into the HTML report.